AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/use-dynamic-content-in-a-landing-page.md

    ![](assets/image2015-5-21-12-3a31-3a20.png)

-   Enter the&nbsp;Segmentation name and click&nbsp;Save.
+   Enter the Segmentation name and click Save.

    ![](assets/image2014-9-16-14-3a50-3a5.png)